26weeks-ai/chatkit-dart/docs/usage_guides.md

   `ChatKitLogEvent(name: 'transport.retry', data: {'server_hint_ms': ...})`.
 - The hosted mode banner queue renders rate-limit notices, stale client handshakes, and unauthorized states using the same strings as JS.
+- You can observe the structured `chatkit.log` channel via the new `ChatKitOptions.onLog` callback in addition to listening to `ChatKitLogEvent` on the controller `events` stream.

 ## Testing Recipes